A Dream Interpreters Code

 When as a society, we’ve not been trained or initiated in the dreamways, we have to learn to power up and actively engage our imagination, intellect and intuition to perform these excavations.
 One of our most precious tools is the artful question.
 We can start to build a toolkit of questions that are designed to coax out our dreamer intuition, and therefore the dream’s personal meaning.
 Petal by petal, question by question, the dream can bloom before us.

 Lets heed the call of one of the greats, James Hillman, founder of archetypal psychology and prolific myth and dream authority: Do not flatten the dream with the day world ego.
-We walk a fine edge when we interpret dreams, because we predominantly wield our dayworld minds to do so, and suffice it to say, the mind is not always our truest ally.
-The western mind tends to go straight to the meaning making…
+We walk a fine edge when we interpret dreams, because we predominantly wield our dayworld minds to do so.
+And, suffice it to say, the mind is not always our truest ally.
+As western humans, we tend to go straight to the meaning making…

 So I ask of all dreamers, pause before beelining to the symbolic meaning of an animal dream.
 Sit and watch them as they’ve chosen to appear to us.
 Track their movements.
 Take note of their behavior, how they interact or don’t interact with us.
 Be witness to their beauty and receive the message by way of their aesthetic: